Using Books to Talk to Kids about Donor Conception

 Some of my red flags:

-Books that rely heavily on metaphors or misleading language (e.g., statements about the donor as an angelic helper, sperm as "magic seeds”, or the child as a gift to the parents).
+Metaphors or misleading language (e.g., statements about the donor as an angelic helper, sperm as "magic seeds”, or the child as a gift to the parents).

-Books that focus too heavily on white, cishet imagery and narratives.
+Centering white, cishet imagery and narratives.

-Books that just aren’t fun to read (cringey rhymes, hard-to-read fonts, bad illustrations).
+Just not fun to read (cringey rhymes, hard-to-read fonts, bad illustrations).

 Books I Keep In Rotation